If you have been planning to register an overseas company, it is important that you understand the best options that are at your disposal.

 In as much as the process might sound as a DIY task, it is recommended that you consult with the experts first.

-This means that you would have to check with a expert before trying things that you are not sure of.
+This means that you would have to check with a company secretarial service team before trying things that you are not sure of.

 This will guarantee that you make sound decisions that would impact your company in a positive way.